Variable-frequency drive

-A variable-frequency drive (VFD, or adjustable-frequency drive, adjustable-speed drive, variable-speed drive, AC drive, micro drive, inverter drive, variable voltage variable frequency drive, or drive) is a type of AC motor drive (system incorporating a motor) that controls speed and torque by varying the frequency of the input electricity.
+A variable-frequency drive (VFD, or adjustable-frequency drive, adjustable-speed drive, variable-speed drive, AC drive, micro drive, inverter drive, variable voltage variable frequency drive, VVVF drive, or drive) is a type of AC motor drive (system incorporating a motor) that controls speed and torque by varying the frequency of the input electricity.
 Depending on its topology, it controls the associated voltage or current variation.

 VFDs are used in applications ranging from small appliances to large compressors.
 Systems using VFDs can be more efficient than hydraulic systems, such as in systems with pumps and damper control for fans.

 Since the 1980s, power electronics technology has reduced VFD cost and size and has improved performance through advances in semiconductor switching devices, drive topologies, simulation and control techniques, and control hardware and software.

 VFDs include low- and medium-voltage AC–AC and DC–AC topologies.

 History

 Pulse-width modulation (PWM) variable-frequency drive projects started in the 1960s at Strömberg in Finland.
 Martti Harmoinen is regarded as the inventor of this technology.
 Strömberg managed to sell the idea of PWM drive to Helsinki Metro in 1973 and in 1982 the first PWM drive SAMI10 were operational.